joolof/SphereQuery/README.md

 - DIT: will show the DITs used in the sequence.
 There can be multiple values (e.g., for F, C, O, or S)
 - Observing date: the dates of the fits file.
 There can be multiple dates if the observations was taken through midnight
 - Release date: when the data will become public
+- Number of fits files available for that row
 - DPR Tech: will show the kind of observations
 - Comments: if you double click on an entry, it will show a pop up window where you can add some comments.